Walter Spencer Avis

 Walter Spencer Avis was one of the foremost Canadian linguists of his day.
 Throughout the 1950s to his death at age 60, Avis' mission has been described as "plant[ing] into the minds of his compatriots the notion of Canadian English (CanE) as related but different from other "Englishes"."
 In that sense, Avis was an early proponent of World Englishes, by looking at non-dominant standard forms, with Standard Canadian English in focus, in what would later be called a pluricentric model.

 Avis was the editor-in-chief of the first edition of the Dictionary of Canadianisms on Historical Principles.
 Born in Toronto in 1919, Avis belonged to the first generation of PhD-level trained linguists in Canada.
 He published as of 1950 in the areas of historical linguistics, dialectology, linguistic variation, Canadian English and the budding field of sociolinguistics.

 Life and education

-Avis served with the Canadian Forces in Italy during the latter part oh World War II.
-Upon bis return to Canada, Avis finished bis matriculation (high school degree), while his wife Faith Avis (née Hutchison) had acquired a B.A. in journalism from Carleton in Ottawa in 1946.
+Avis served with the Canadian Forces in Italy during the latter part of World War II.
+Upon his return to Canada, Avis finished his matriculation (high school degree), while his wife Faith Avis (née Hutchison) had acquired a B.A. in journalism from Carleton in Ottawa in 1946.
 Faith was, at that time, was one of the most highly educated women in Canada.
 Avis received a B.A. in 1949 at Queen's University.
 He received an M.A. in 1950 also from Queen's University.
 He completed work on and earned his PhD in 1955 from the University of Michigan.